The Tale

 The Tale is a 2018 American drama film written and directed by Jennifer Fox and starring Laura Dern, Ellen Burstyn, Jason Ritter, Elizabeth Debicki, Isabelle Nélisse, Common, Frances Conroy, and John Heard.
 It tells the story of Fox's own child sexual abuse and her coming to terms with it in her later life.
 It premiered at the 2018 Sundance Film Festival and aired on HBO on May 26, 2018.

-In a 2023 interview with The New York Times, Fox revealed the identity of the man who abused her: Ted Nash, a two-time Olympic medalist in rowing and nine-time Olympic coach.
+Despite making the film in 2018, she waited five years – and two years after her abuser's death – to reveal in a 2023 interview that her abuser was Ted Nash, a two-time Olympic medalist in rowing and nine-time Olympic coach.
+During the same interview, she identified her former riding instructor, Susie Buchanan, as an accomplice to Nash.

 Plot

 Jennifer Fox is an acclaimed documentary filmmaker and professor in her 40s when her mother, Nettie, calls her in alarm after discovering an essay she wrote when she was 13.
 The essay is about a "relationship" Jennifer had when she was 13 which she dismisses as something she hid from her mother at the time so as not to upset her because her boyfriend was "older".

 After re-reading the essay Jennifer begins to research that period in her life.
 She imagines herself as being older and sophisticated but is surprised at how small and childlike she appears in photos from that time.
 Jennifer's relationship began one summer when she attended an intensive horse training camp with three other girls.
 She lived with the beautiful and enigmatic Mrs. G, who also had Jenny and the girls run with professional coach Bill Allens, who was in his 40s.
 After the summer ends Mrs. G and Bill reveal to Jenny they are lovers.

 After the camp, Jenny kept her horse with Mrs. G and continued to see her and Bill on the weekends.
 Eventually, Jenny began spending time with Bill alone.
 He began sexually grooming her, until finally raping her, telling her that they were "making love".

 When Jennifer's partner finds letters written to her by Bill, he says that she was raped, but she refuses to see it that way, proclaiming that she is not a victim.
 However, she slowly begins to question whether her recollections are accurate and eventually realizes despite her protests she had been exhibiting symptoms of being sexually abused for years.
 She goes to visit Mrs. G who refuses to acknowledge her role in Jenny's abuse and asks her to leave.